ai/twitter2vk/README.markdown

 3. Run master to create config and add crom task:

         twitter2vk

+4. If your server isn’t located in Russia or in country, where you living, you need to once sign in to VK from your server (for example).
+   For example, by console browser:

+        www-browser vk.com

 ### Config
 Config is a YAML files with options: